LLM Memory Calculator

 Phi-2 2.7B - Microsoft's Efficient Gem

-Tiny model with surprising capabilities, perfect for consumer hardware
+Microsoft Research's Phi-2 tiny model with surprising capabilities, perfect for consumer hardware and edge devices

 FP16 Inference